ferrocene/ferrocene/src/attributes.rst

 :dp:`fls_6qig3s3qpj0i`
-:t:`Attribute` :dc:`no_main` indicates that the symbols of the :t:`main function` will not be present in a binary.
+:t:`Attribute` :dc:`no_main` indicates that the symbols of the :t:`program entry point` will not be present in a binary.

 .. rubric:: Examples